 Although the Vilcabambans did not enjoy greater longevity than the rest of the world, they did have one consolation.
 Researchers noted that the Vilcabamban lifestyle, which included hard work in a high altitude combined with a low-calorie, low-animal-fat diet, did keep the villagers healthy and vigorous in their old age.

-ControversyVilcabamba.org, an English-language website designed to promote tourism to Vilcabamba, continues (as of 2008) to claim that the residents of the region enjoy unusual longevity.
-It describes Vilcabamba as the "Valley of Longevity" and offers the tag line: "Where years are added to your life..... and life is added to your years!"
+).
+It described Vilcabamba as the "Valley of Longevity" and offered the tag line: "Where years are added to your life..... and life is added to your years!"

-The site offers a number of different theories to explain the supposed longevity of the Vilcabambans.
-For instance, it refers to Japanese researchers who found that the air in the region was charged by negative ionization: "'The 'old men' live many years in Vilcabamba because they breath this pure air that produces a 'chelating' effect on their bodies', concluded the Japanese."
+The site offered a number of different theories to explain the supposed longevity of the Vilcabambans.
+For instance, it referred to Japanese researchers who found that the air in the region was charged by negative ionization: "'The 'old men' live many years in Vilcabamba because they breath this pure air that produces a 'chelating' effect on their bodies', concluded the Japanese."

-The site also refers to gerontologist Morton Walker, who, during research conducted in 1982, apparently discovered that the "perfect mineral balance found in the drinking water" produced a "chelating effect" which promoted longevity.
-The site also refers to French researchers who linked this "chelating effect" to the ideal climate of the valley.
+The site also referred to gerontologist Morton Walker, who, during research conducted in 1982, apparently discovered that the "perfect mineral balance found in the drinking water" produced a "chelating effect" which promoted longevity.
+The site also referred to French researchers who linked this "chelating effect" to the ideal climate of the valley.

 Links and References